sulbhagarg/Data_Structure_And_Algorithms/README.md

 Construct BST from Sorted Array | https://leetcode.com/problems/convert-sorted-array-to-binary-search-tree/ Find the inorder predecessor/successor of a given Key in BST | https://practice.geeksforgeeks.org/problems/predecessor-and-successor/1
-Kth Smallest Element in a BST | https://leetcode.com/problems/kth-smallest-element-in-a-bst/
+Kth Smallest Element in a BST | https://leetcode.com/problems/kth-smallest-element-in-a-bst/ Find a pair with a given sum in BST | https://leetcode.com/problems/two-sum-iv-input-is-a-bst/

 ### Extras
 Topic | Link